• Skip to main content

 It’s also not completely representative of my experience.
 I have indeed changed things on the table that have required no further attention.

-The issue I have is there’s no way I can guarantee that effect, or even explain it in some cases.
+The issue with this is there’s no way I can guarantee that effect, or even explain it in some cases.
 It also sets the wrong expectation.

 Any change experienced on a treatment table is likely to be related to the nervous system.
-In other words unless it’s consistently trained, it will probably be temporary.
+In other words unless it’s consistently trained, it will likely be temporary.

 Changes in pain are even less reproducible.
 They could just as easily be related to something I said, rather than anything specific I did.